 Pat is excited to be leading the solar installation industry consultation efforts of the CEC.
 He believes the IRG is an important sanity check of the impacts of changes on the industry.

-Pat has been installing solar since 2009 years and working at the CEC for over two years.
+Pat has been installing solar since 2009 and working at the CEC for over three years.

 Eddie is keen to be a conduit for information between the CEC and installers in his region, making sure the big issues are in the spotlight.